Momen Docs

 2. Configuration Steps

-• On AI congifuration page, under Contexts section,select the target data table.
+• On the AI configuration page, under the Contexts section, select the target data table.

 • Click the filter icon when hovering on a data table.